 By averaging six credits per term, it generally takes about three years to complete the program.
 Classes are held year-round, giving students the option of enrolling in fall, spring, and summer sessions.
 We understand that our students have demanding day jobs.
 Our classes shouldn't cause students to miss work, as they are scheduled Monday through Thursday from 6:20 to 9:20 p.m. and occasionally on Saturdays from 9 to 11:45 a.m.
 Yet, we understand that business travel occasionally takes people out of town.
 Our flexible format also allows students to take a full-time course load.

-Katz offers the personalized attention of a small school, but is a part of something big: the University of Pittsburgh, which is a large research institution situated in a major U.S. city.
+Katz offers the personalized attention of a small school but is a part of something big: the University of Pittsburgh, which is a large research institution situated in a major U.S. city.
 Diversity is one of our program's greatest strengths.
 While an abiding interest in business is their common thread, it is not uncommon to have a class composed of Certified Public Accountants, engineers, doctors, attorneys, entrepreneurs, and individuals poised to take over the family business.
-Our students build interdisciplinary skills by working with people from different backgrounds, and different ways of thinking.
+Our students build interdisciplinary skills by working with people from different backgrounds and different ways of thinking.

 Upon formal admission to the part-time MBA program, a student must fulfill the following requirements in order to receive the MBA degree: